 Maya:(cue her perky theme as she grins) "Of course you will.
 You can't run that office by yourself!
 You're hopeless!"

-That one moment at the end of Case 4 when Maya stops joking about dying and food for a second to thank "Nick" for saving her, with a small smile on her face.
+That one moment at the end when Maya stops joking about dying and food for a second to thank "Nick" for saving her, with a small smile on her face.

-Small one, but if you present Will Powers' profile to him in Case 4, you get this exchange.
+Small one, but if you present Will Powers' profile to him, you get this exchange.

 Powers: "Hey, is my face really all that scary?
 Kids won't come anywhere near me...
 But when I cover my face, they're all shocked because then they figure out who I am."